boot-clj/boot/README.md

 file in your Clojure project, multiple JVMs, plugins, etc., you simply use boot to run a Clojure function which builds your project.

-### Boot env
+### Boot Configuration

-Boot maintains its state in the `env` atom.
-This atom is initialized with a default env merged with the map provided in the `boot.clj` file.
-The atom is passed as an argument to the Clojure function specified in its `:main` key.
-The application state is also tied to the atom, so adding dependencies to the `:dependencies` key, for example, will cause those artifacts to be fetched, installed, and added to the JVM classpath.
+Boot maintains its state in a configuration atom initially derived from the data in the `boot.clj` file.
+The configuration can be modified at runtime to manipulate the application state, i.e. add dependencies to the classpath, etc.

 ### Middlewares